Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-I can't believe that's over.
-But could you please honor us and bless us with a prayer and we'll be done.
-And thanks for coming on.
-Somebody else, tell them you're the man.
+I can’t believe that’s over.
+Could you please honour us and bless us with a prayer, and we’ll be done.
+Thanks for coming on Sunburnt Souls—you’re the man.

 00:34:18:20 - 00:34:59:00